BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     Culture is often framed through externalities: language, religion, rituals.
-    It's like air, though.
-    It's so fundamental, when you grow up with it, that you don't even notice it.
+    It's like air, though: so fundamental, when you're born into it, that you don't even notice it.
 </p>

 <br/>